fmorrisey/YouTube_Clone/README.md

 - `$ docker-compose up -d`
   Remove the `-d` if you want console read out and warnings

+- these two steps can be combined into one command `$ docker-compose up --build -d`

 Your Node Backend server will be running at `http://localhost:5000` and your client application will be running at `http://localhost:3000`

 To stop the services: